 With your new baby arriving soon, you might be considering a few massive life changes.
 Do you need a newer, safer vehicle?
 A bigger house?
 Having good credit can make all of this possible.

 You’ll be able to track where you’re overspending, and be able to better pinpoint where you need to cut back.
-You’ll also see where you owe money and when — no more missed payments or late fees.
+You can also get real-time alerts on when any major changes have been made to your credit report.

 Credit Sesame will also walk you through the steps you need to take to improve your credit score — some Credit Sesame customers have seen improvements of up to 300 points.